 BABMOC’s Founder, Isaac Mayon, was inspired to take action as he observed children selling goods like soap, plastic bottles, and other items on the streets during the day, while school was in session.
 He asked them why they were not in school and they responded that their parents could not afford to pay the school fees and that they sold goods on the streets to help their parents make ends meet.
 Isaac studied, worked, and lived in the United States for a period before this encounter and his conversation with these children alerted him to the need for a fees-free school.
 Isaac acted quickly.
 He started the organization in 2009 and it has informally been known as, “Isaac’s Dream,” ever since.
 Isaac and a few friends that he had made while in Johnson City, Tennessee, as a graduate student, raised funds and began construction of a school in November 2015.
 The organization and the school were officially named BABMOC and we began to offer fees-free elementary education to 72 students in September 2017.
 Beginning with minimal classroom space and three teachers, the school offered four grade levels: Kindergarten, 1st, 2nd, and 3rd grades under Isaac’s leadership.
 When the school opened, there were immediately more children hoping to attend the school than we expected.
 Due to the support of donors and volunteers, BABMOC School has been able to expand by one grade each year to the current enrollment of 140 students serving grades K-5.
 The staff has grown to include four full-time teachers, a full-time administrator, part-time janitors and groundskeepers.

-BABMOC has a seven-member volunteer board of trustees which includes professionals from the fields of medicine, mental health services, education, and business.
-The board is dedicated to continuing to identify ways to grow, fund, and sustain the BABMOC School.
+BABMOC has a seven member volunteer board of directors which includes professionals from the fields of medicine, mental health services, education, and business.
+The board is dedicated to meeting the challenges of growing, funding, and sustaining the BABMOC School.